 Tzahi Grad (Gidi), Lior Ashkenazi (Mickey), Rotam Keinan (Dror), Dov Glickman (Yoram), Dvir Benedek (Captain Zvika), Kais Nashif (Man on Horse), Nati Kluger (Eti), Menashe Noy (Rami), Ami Weinberg (Meir), Gur Bentwich (Shauli)

 Police detectives grab Dror, a schoolteacher they believe is guilty of sadistically torturing and killing several children, and beat him to try and get a confession.
 They are forced to let him go because they have no evidence against him.
 One detective, Mickey, continues to follow Dror, certain of his guilt.
 After finding that the beating was secretly filmed by a kid and uploaded to YouTube, Mickey is suspended from the force.
 He then abducts Dror, taking him to the woods and making him dig a grave.
 Dror is saved by Gidi, a man who has been following Mickey, only for Gidi to knock out both Dror and Mickey and take them to the house he has purchased in a remote part of the country.
 He explains to Mickey that he is the father of one of the murdered girls.
 He intends to torture Dror until he tells where his daughter’s severed head is buried.
 Mickey agrees to be his accomplice.
-In the cellar, Gidi methodically begins breaking Dror’s fingers and pulling out his nails.
+In the cellar, Gidi methodically begins pulling out Dror’s nails and breaking his fingers.
 All the while Dror protests his innocence.

-Big Bad Wolves is sold at the Vancouver International Film Festival as an Israeli serial killer thriller.
-I went in with no particular expectations.
+Big Bad Wolves was sold at the Vancouver International Film Festival as an Israeli serial killer thriller. with no particular expectations.
 Certainly, the film had been getting some good reviews in genre press.
-It was the second film for Aharon Keshales and Navot Papushado who had previously made the horror film Rabies (2010).
+It was the second film for Aharon Keshales and Navot Papushado who had previously made Rabies (2010), which was sold as Israel’s first horror film.